UvaCsl/HemoCell/doc/user_guide/QuickStart.rst

 Setting up HemoCell from source
 -------------------------------

-Requirements for running HemoCell from source:
+Requirements for compiling and/or running HemoCell from source:

   +-------------+---------+
   |Dependency   |Version  |